Women in Zoroastrianism: Female clergy

 Women in Zoroastrianism have historically been excluded from being priests or holding other higher religious offices.
 Partly inspired by feminist perspectives in other religions, women have more recently called for further influence, through resistance remains among conservative elements of the Zoroastrian clergy.

 In 2008, the North American councils of both Iranian mūbads and Parsi mōbeds decided to allow laywomen to begin training as mūbādyars (assistant priests).
 In February 2011, eight Iranian Zoroastrian women were invested as mūbādyars in a ceremony held in a hall adjacent to the Adrian Temple of Tehran.
 In early December 2012, two women were invested as mūbādyars in a ceremony in Ontario, Canada after having fulfilled the criteria determined by the North American Mobed's Council.

 In 2009, Mobed Soroushpur, chairman of the Council of Tehran Mobeds in Iran, suggested that the full priesthood should formally be opened to women and pointed to evidence of female clergy in ancient Iran.
 A majority of Zoroastrians welcomed this proposal, though it was opposed by more conservative priests who believed that women should only be able to become full priests after menopause, though could as already determined serve as mūbādyars before then.
 Traditionalist priests insisted that women could not perform rituals during their periods, since they were then impure, and they for this reason could not be full priests.
 Soroushpur personally opposed these ideas, finding them discriminatory and conservative.

+Female clergy have leading roles among Kurdish Zoroastrian communities that emerged in the Kurdistan region of Iraq in the beginning of the 21st century.